abin24/Surface-Inspection-defect-detection-dataset/README.md

 You can download some of these datasets which are modified by us, they are in the zip files in this project.
 Others datasets you can visit the links we provide.

 **The image datasets are only for academic research, no commercial purposes are allowed.
-If you use any datasets, please cite the paper of the corresponding  provider!!!**
+If you use any datasets, please cite the paper of the corresponding  provider**

 There are several different surfaces, each surface contains one or several defects.
 For image segmentation, object detection, saliency detection, classification, etc.